 Lee Torchia

-to the world of Classical Hindu/Muslim Raga Music and Back Again
+The journey of a Catholic American Jazz Singer to the world of Classical Hindu/Muslim Classical Music and Back Again.

 Lee Torchia was born in Buffalo, New York to a military family.
 She lived in the Azores Islands in the middle of the Atlantic Ocean when she was a young girl.
 There she spent hours on the lava rocks amongst the crashing waves.
 These meditations on sound were preparing her for the music of the East.
+Today, Lee accompanies herself with the tambura, the drone instrument with many harmonic overtones, which is often compared to the composite waveform sound of the ocean.

-North Indian Classical Music was developed by mystics living in the ancient forests who meditated on the 24-hour cycle of nature, observing the movements of the sun, moon, sky, trees, water and wind.
+North Indian Classical Music was developed by mystics living in the ancient forests who meditated on the 24-hour cycle of nature, observing the movements of the sun, moon, sky, trees, water, and wind.
 These sadhus (holy men and women) discovered special sounds that were connected to the passing moments of time, and they developed modal scales (using 22 notes in one octave), and created Ragas (compositions).
 When sung at the proper time, the raga evokes and reflects the natural atmosphere and mood of the morning, night, or seasons*.

-Lee studied Drama, Voice and Dance at the University of Maryland.
-In 1975 she moved to New York City to pursue acting.
 When she arrived in New York, Lee met North Indian Classical Raga Vocalist, Pandit Pran Nath.
 For the next twenty years, Lee studied classical Indian music privately with him, eventually being formally initiated as one of his few American Disciples.
-After her Guru's death in 1996, she continued to study with his Disciples, La Monte Young, Marian Zazeela and Terry Riley.
+After her Guru's death in 1996, she continued to study with his Disciples, La Monte Young, Marian Zazeela, and Terry Riley.
 They are among the highest authorities of the American Minimalist and Microtonal tradition.
-She travelled to India four times with this select group of musicians for extended visits in order to absorb the culture and traditions.
+She went to India four times with this select group of musicians for extended visits in order to study, travel, and absorb the culture and traditions.

-In 1996 Lee assisted her Guru, Pandit Pran Nath in workshops in India and and Paris, which culminated in a "Coming Out" performance with him in Paris, France.
+In 1996 Lee assisted her Guru, Pandit Pran Nath in workshops in India and Paris, which culminated in a "Coming Out" performance with him in Paris, France.
 She continues solo Hindustani Classical Vocalist concerts in the traditional Indian style.
 She has given a Master Class and taught Raga as adjunct faculty at the New School University Jazz Department in New York City.

-Lee has chronicled her performances on video as a band leader, composer, singer, teacher and producer, and continues to present them on Manhattan Cable TV for the New York community and the worldwide web.
-Her jazz CD, "Loverman" is available on ITUNES.
-Her CD, "Meditations on Morning Ragas", is currently in process.
+Lee has chronicled her performances on video as a band leader, composer, singer, teacher, and producer, and continues to present them on Manhattan Cable TV for the New York community and the worldwide web.
+Her jazz CD, Loverman is available on CD Baby, or on iTunes.
+Her CD, Meditations on Morning Ragas, is currently in process.

 __________